lungoruscello/Citibike-Sampler/README.md

 * a convenient **data downloader** with consistent local caching;
 * a **data loader** for accessing the full trip records; and
-* a **random sampler** to draw representative subsets of the full Citi Bike dataset spanning multiple months or years.
+* a **random sampler** to draw representative subsets of the full Citi Bike data spanning multiple months or years.

-Random sampling allows you to quickly explore multi-year trends in the data, without having to load hundreds of millions of records into memory.
+Random sampling allows you to quickly explore multi-year trends in the Citi Bike data, without having to load hundreds of millions of records into memory.

 ---